nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Glossary

+This is a reference for technical terms that you may need to refer to when reading this developer guide.

 * Mainstream OS: Windows, Linux, Unix, OS-X
 * GUI: The graphical user interface is a form of user interface that allows users to interact with electronic devices through graphical icons and audio indicator such as primary notation.
+* Parameter: a user input to be used by the application
 * Item: An item represents an object you obtain in a game.
 Eg a <u>Rock</u>
 * Recipe: A recipe is associated with multiple items, and represents the consumption of items in the input, to produce an item of the output.
 Eg: 3 <u>Sticks</u> -> <u>Staff</u>